mondoohq/docs/docs/cnspec/saas/github.md

 :::

-## Give cnspec access using the GitHub API
+## Give cnspec access to your GitHub organization

 To scan GitHub organizations and repos, cnspec needs access.
+There are two ways to do this:

+- Option 1: Give cnspec access using a personal access token and an environment variable.
+This approach is easier to set up but isn't recommended for very large GitHub organizations.
+To learn how to give cnspec access using a personal access token, continue reading below.

+- Option 2: Give cnspec access using custom GitHub application credentials.
+This approach takes longer to set up, but scales for very large GitHub organizations.
+To learn how to give cnspec access using custom app credentials, read [Give cnspec Access to GitHub Using Custom GitHub App Credentials](/cnspec/saas/gh-app/).

+### Give cnspec access using a personal access token and an environment variable

-You give cnspec the access it needs through the GitHub API.
+With this approach, you give cnspec the access it needs through the GitHub API.
 First, you create GitHub personal access token.
 Then you share that token with cnspec using an environment variable.

-### Option 1: Create a GitHub personal access token
+#### Create a GitHub personal access token

 cnspec needs a personal access token to scan a GitHub organization, public repo, or private repo.
 The token's level of access determines how much information cnspec can retrieve.